bxcodec/go-clean-arch/README.md

 The explanation about this project's structure  can read from this medium's post : https://medium.com/@imantumorang/golang-clean-archithecture-efd6d7c43047

 ### How To Run This Project
+> Make Sure you have run the article.sql in your mysql
 ```bash
 #move to directory
 cd $GOPATH/src/github.com/bxcodec